Cultural depictions of Margaret Thatcher: Protest songs

 During her political career, Margaret Thatcher was the subject or the inspiration for several protest songs.
 Paul Weller was a founding member of Red Wedge collective, which unsuccessfully sought to oust Thatcher with the help of music.
 In 1987, they organised a comedy tour with British comedians Lenny Henry, Ben Elton, Robbie Coltrane, Harry Enfield and others.

 Remixes

 Less than two months after Thatcher resigned, musical acid house group V.I.M. released a rave track titled "Maggie's Last Party".
-Described by a music critic in 2011 as "strikingly original, and catchy to the point of irritation", the track was a "fusion" of Thatcher's "uncompromising speeches with a slowly-evolving post-acid house backing"; it reached #68 on the UK Singles Chart in January 1991.
-The track was a hit with many nightclubs at the time, despite unfavourable opinion of her government among some in the rave community.
+Described by a music critic in 2011 as "strikingly original, and catchy to the point of irritation", the track was a "fusion" of Thatcher's "uncompromising speeches with a slowly-evolving post-acid house backing," would could be perceived as either "a fond farewell to the departing Iron PM, or a hearty 'good riddance'"; it reached #68 on the UK Singles Chart in January 1991.
+The track was a hit with many nightclubs at the time.